bids-standard/bids-specification/src/schema/README.md

       - crosstalk
 ```

-In this case, the first group has one suffix: `meg`.
+In this case, both groups have the same single suffix: `meg`.
-The second group has the same suffix (`meg`), but describes different rules for files with that suffix.
+The second group describes different rules for files with that suffix.
 While the valid extension is the same for both groups (`.fif`), the entities are not.

 Specifically, files in the first group may have `task`, `run`, `processing`, and `split` entities,